 About Us

-We work to make sports safer and get more people on the field, in the game and to the finish line.
+We work to make sports and physical activity safer and get more people on the field, in the game and to the finish line.

 Who We Are

 The Sports Institute at UW Medicine® works to expand participation and safety in sports.
-Since its founding, The Sports Institute has led first-of-its-kind efforts to legislate safe return to play across all 50 states and to advance best practices in sports safety.
-Based in Seattle, The Sports Institute partners across sectors and convenes experts, evidence-based approaches and research to encourage play and to make sports safer.
+Since its founding, The Sports Institute has led first-of-its-kind legislative efforts and advanced best practices in sports safety.
+We distinguish ourselves by rapidly translating research into practical tools, programs, and policies that create real-world impact.
+Based in Seattle, The Sports Institute partners across sectors and convenes experts in medicine, technology, and community health to encourage movement and make physical activity safer.
 The Sports Institute is a proud member of the UW Medicine community, one of the world’s leading centers for patient care, medical education and research.

 Our Values